Preston Strong

-Preston Alton Strong is a convicted mass murderer.
+Preston Alton Strong (born June 1966) is a convicted mass murderer and serial killer.
 He is on death row in the state of Arizona.
 In 2012, Strong was convicted of murdering Doctor Satinder Gill in the city of Yuma, Arizona, a crime which took place in 2007.
 Strong was sentenced to life in prison for that crime.
 While serving this sentence, Strong was also tried and convicted of the 2005 murder of a family of six, including four young children, in a crime that came to be known as the La Mesa Street Murders.
 Strong was sentenced to death in that case.

 Early life and criminal record

-Little is known about Strong's childhood and early life, aside from the fact that he was born in June 1966.
+Little is known about Strong's childhood and early life, aside from the fact that he was born in June 1966 either in or near Washington, DC.
+As a teenager, he attended McKinley Technology High School (then called McKinley Technical High School) and graduated in 1985.
+While at McKinley, Strong was a tight end on the school's varsity football team.

 As an adult, Strong worked at a Yuma area car dealership, but police have also referred to him as a "career con man."
 Aside from the Gill and La Mesa Murders, Strong has several convictions in the state of Arizona for theft and forgery among other crimes.